Welcome to the Right Decision Service (RDS) newsletter for August 2024.

 Poverty and Education

-The poverty-related attainment gap remains wide and existing inequalities have been exacerbated by the Covid-19 pandemic.
+The poverty-related attainment gap remains wide and existing inequalities were exacerbated by the Covid-19 pandemic.
 There is a gap in children and young people’s educational attainment by parental income across all stages of education.
-Pupils in the top performing schools are less likely to be eligible for free school meals when compared to lower performing schools across Scotland.
 80% of the top performing schools are located in the most affluent areas in Scotland.
-The current cost of living crisis will likely further widen the attainment gap.
+The current cost of living crisis may further widen the attainment gap.

 There are some developments in Glasgow City that aim to close the attainment gap.
 Including: